skierkowski/serverless-safeguards-plugin/README.md

 - **Extensible** - While the plugin comes with over a dozen policies out of the box, you can define new Safeguards and add them to your repo.
 - **Configurable** - Safeguards are implemented to accept configuration as input so you can customize the policies for each safeguard.
 - **Proactive** - Safeguards are evaluated _before_ any infrastructure is provisioned by evaluating the generated cloud formation template and serverless.yml.
+- **Environment-specific** - Policies can be associated with stages you can enforce different policies on development environments and production environments.

 ## Installation
 To install **automatically** run this single command: